In this tutorial, you will learn how to create an SSL certificate used to protect the HTTP and AS2 tunnel in GoAnywhere.

 When your CSR is approved, you will receive a reply from your Certificate Authority that will contain an updated digital certificate.
-To import this certificate, return to the SSL Certificate Manager’s Private Key Store, select the Action icon for the Certificate and then select the Import CA Reply.
+To import this certificate, return to the SSL Certificate Key Vault, select the Action icon for the Certificate and then select the Import CA Reply.
 You will be prompted to identify the location where the CA Reply file is located.
 Input the location or browse for the file.

 Now that your Certificate has been created and signed by a Certificate Authority, and the reply has been imported to your key store, you’ll need to assign the certificate to your HTTPS service.
 To do this, navigate to the Service Manager page via the Services drop-down menu.
 Once there, click the Action icon for HTTPS/AS2 Service and select the Edit option.
 On the HTTPS Configuration page, on the left-hand navigation pane, select Listener under the Server section.

 In the Listener pane, navigate to the SSL tab.
 In the SSL tab, set the Certificate Location to System Key Vault.
 For the Key Name, select the name of the newly signed certificate.
 Once finished, Save and Finish your changes.
 Finally, restart the HTTPS/AS2 service by clicking on the Action icon and selecting Restart.